lbrobinho/Food-delivery-service/README.md

   * User can search restaurant, and get menu.

 * Order
-  * User can place order
+  * User can place order.

 * Payment
   * User can pay for order.